 Overlays include webcam frames, chat boxes, and stream animations, helping personalize your stream.

 Use tools like StreamElements or Streamlabs to create overlays.
+To add an overlay in OBS:

 Alerts notify your audience when someone follows, subscribes, or donates.